Arlington Heights Criminal Law Information Center

 Arlington Heights Criminal Cases

 Arlington Heights is part of the Cook County Judicial Circuit.
-The Cook County Judicial Circuit is the largest Judicial Circuit System in Illinois and one of the largest unified court systems in the world.
+The Cook County Judicial Circuit is the largest Judicial Circuit Court System in Illinois and one of the largest unified court systems in the world.
 Arlington Heights criminal cases are heard at the Rolling Meadows Courthouse, which is located on Euclid Road, across the street from the Arlington Park Racetrack.

 Arlington Heights Preliminary Hearings are heard in Room 108 of the Rolling Meadows Courthouse at 9 am, 10:30 am and 1:30 pm.